Picture: Jan-Peter E.R. Sonntag

 Jan-Peter E.R.
 Sonntag

 Due to the Covid 19 pandemic, only a maximum of five people wearing mouthguards (please bring your own) can visit the exhibition at the same time.
-The vernissage has to be cancelled as well.
-Therefore we invite you to visit the exhibition on Sunday, July 5th between 2 and 6 pm.
-Berit Myrebøe and Jan-Peter E.R.
-Sonntag will be present.
+But don’t worry, we have plenty of space outside to stand and sit.

 “The artist, who lives in Berlin, paints seascapes inspired by stays in her native Norway, among other things.
 The monochrome, brittle material of aluminium undergoes a metamorphosis and changes in the surface through the power of her graphic traces, through light and reflection, into an organically moving, nature-identical projection.